KrisKennaway/ii-vision/README.md

 Older Hi-Res videos:
 - [Paranoimia ft Max Headroom](https://youtu.be/wfdbEyP6v4o)
 - [How many of us still feel about our Apple II's](https://youtu.be/-e5LRcnQF-A)

-(These are from older versions, for which quality was not as good)

 There may be more on this [YouTube playlist](https://www.youtube.com/playlist?list=PLoAt3SC_duBiIjqK8FBoDG_31nUPB8KBM)